 Agriculture & Forestry Employment Conditions

 Many careers in Agriculture and Forestry will place workers in food production environments, including farms, hatcheries, and nurseries.
-In addition, some careers may place employees in wild environments that are involved in commodity production, including forests, rivers, mountains, and natural other areas.
+In addition, some careers may place employees in wild environments that are involved in commodity production, including forests, rivers, mountains, and other natural areas.

-It's also important to know that some of these jobs are physically demanding and can be dangerous, depending on what kind of heavy equipment you're required to use and what weather conditions you're required to work in.
+Some of these jobs are physically demanding and can be dangerous, depending on what kind of heavy equipment you're required to use and what weather conditions you're required to work in.
 Aversion to hard labor is not recommended for those wishing to break into the Agriculture and Forestry industry.

 Agriculture & Forestry Job Outlook